 Have you noticed that using an incline on a treadmill triggers low back pain or an ache?

-I’m a former certified personal trainer, and there’s a reason why using an incline on a treadmill is uncomfortable for your lower back.
+There’s a reason why using an incline on a treadmill is uncomfortable for your lower back.

 If you have sharp, shooting pains in your low back, this needs medical evaluation for a nerve related problem.

 Most low back pain is caused by under-exercising the muscles in this area, especially in combination with poor biomechanics in daily life such as picking something heavy off the floor with your back rather than legs.

 The low back pain comes from weak, out-of-shape muscles; these muscles are part of the so-called core, which includes the erector spinae muscles.

 The erector spinae’s job is to stabilize the spine, which includes the task of keeping it upright.

 When you use the treadmill’s incline without holding onto the machine, these low back muscles are put into action: